jstromsoe/reach-docs/docs/reachview-app.md

 #### Powering up for the first time

 When Reach is powered for the first time it will create a Wi-Fi hotspot.
 Open a list of Wi-Fi networks on your smartphone, tablet or laptop and connect to a network named **reach-part_of_mac_address**.
 Keep in mind that it takes some time for network to show up on your device after it's been created.
+Network password is "emlidreach".

 For example: